FreeCAD/homebrew-freecad/README.md

 # Caveats

 * The "Robot" Mod is currently disabled since it seems to have some build issues with Clang and Libc++
+* You will need to run the very latest python 2.7.8+ from homebrew, earlier versions had a bug which causes compilation to fail.
+See ToDo below for details

 # ToDo